Samuel Favell

 For his daughter Caroline there was a sum of £5,000 in trust to purchase securities that would produce a 6 monthly income.
 There were also sums of £400 to be paid immediately to Elizabeth to cover the periods before rents would come to her, plus £1,000 to each son, plus all the capital money and stock in trade of Favell Beddome and Company of Fenchurch Street, with further instructions regarding for settling debts and collecting credits.

 At his own request Samuel was buried in Bunhill Fields graveyard in the City of London, marked by a low granite cope stone that curiously claims that he was of Flemish descent.
-Perhaps from a female line?
+Perhaps this was from a female line?

 Born in 1760, as a young man Samuel was an apprentice to his father, John Favell, a ‘Slop Seller’ of Tooley Street.
 Slops was the general term used for lower quality ready-made clothing that also included uniforms for the Navy.